usgs-makerspace/analytics_pipeline/tableau_dashboard.md

 # Important data links/blends

+The worksheets displaying Google Analytics Event Annotation data from SharePoint is a little complicated.
+The data blends/joins required within the worksheets include matching the fields from all_apps_traffic_data_3_years on Calculated FY, EqualizerDate and View Name.
+Without these relationships enabled in the view, the annotations won't appear on the session/user visit data.

 # Forcing data updates from Athena

 In order to force a data update in the Workbooks, navigate to the Tableau server, go to Explore -> All Data Sources, and click on the ... next to the name of the data source, and click 'Refresh Extracts' to enter a dialog window to request the extract be updated.
 They are currently updating automatically every weekday morning at 5AM CT.